"Walk and Talk" – Winchester

 The UK is one of the best places in the world for walking.
 We have an amazing network of “public footpaths” that allow you to explore our countryside and coast.
 If you enjoy being in the open air and love countryside, nature, wildlife, a “Walk and Talk” day or mini-break could add a fantastic extra dimension to your English Naturally course.

-“Walk and Talk”, on a “stay at home”or “mini-break”basis, is available to students based in Winchester or Bath.
+“Walk and Talk”, on a “stay at home”or “mini-break” basis, is available to students based in Winchester.

 Stay at home